 Sweet potato noodles, onions, peppers, and black beans combine to make a delicious southwest lunch bowl!
 This is an easy grain free and vegan recipe.

-We’ve needed easy meals while our house has been turned upside down with this project, and these sweet potato noodles are just perfect.
-Some simple caramelized onions and peppers, spiced black beans, spiralized sweet potatoes, and cilantro make a healthy and filling lunch or dinner.
+Sometimes you need easy meals that are full of veggies, and these sweet potato noodles are just perfect for those times.
+Some simple caramelized onions and peppers, spiced black beans, spiralized sweet potatoes, and cilantro make a colorful and filling lunch or dinner.

 Sweet potato noodles are some of my favorite noodles to make with the spiralizer.
-Zucchini noodles are also wonderful, but there’s just something about the bright orange sweet potato noodles and their subtle sweetness that makes them extra fun.
+Zoodles are also wonderful, but there’s just something about the bright orange sweet potatoes and their subtle sweetness that makes them extra fun.

 I think that making veggie noodles is a great way to get kids to try new vegetables, too!
 There’s something about the novelty of seeing the vegetables in this curly shape that makes them extra fun to eat.